ton-blockchain/ton-connect/bridge.md

 Registers a listener for events from the wallet.

+Returns unsubscribe function.

-Currently only `disconnect` event is available.
+Currently, only `disconnect` event is available.
 Later there will be a switch account event and other wallet events.